Julia (programming language): Current and future platforms

-Julia has four support tiers.
-All IA-32 processors completely implementing the i686 subarchitecture are supported and all 64-bit x86-64 (aka amd64), i.e. all less than about a decade old are supported.
-ARMv8 (AArch64) processors are supported on second tier, and ARMv7 and ARMv6 (AArch32) are supported with some caveats (lower tier) for Julia 1.0.x and also had official executables for later versions, while 32-bit ARM support was later downgraded to tier 3 (however, unofficial binaries are available for Julia 1.5.1).
-Hundreds of packages are GPU-accelerated: CUDA (i.e. Nvidia GPUs; implementing PTX) has tier 1 support, with the help of an external package.
+All IA-32 processors completely implementing the i686 sub-architecture are supported and all 64-bit x86-64 (aka amd64), i.e. all less than about a decade old are supported.
+64-bit Armv8 (and later; i.e. AArch64) processors are supported on first tier (for macOS); otherwise second tier on Linux, and ARMv7 (AArch32) is not listed on tier 4, "built at some point in the past, but is known not to build currently" (down from their 3 before with older Julia version).
+Hundreds of packages are GPU-accelerated: Nvidia GPUs have support with CUDA.jl (tier 1 on 64-bit Linux and tier 2 on 64-bit Windows, the package implementing PTX, for compute capability 3.5 (Kepler) or higher; both require CUDA 11+, older package versions work down to CUDA 9).
 There are also additionally packages supporting other accelerators, such as Google's TPUs, and some Intel (integrated) GPUs, through oneAPI.jl, and AMD's GPUs have support with e.g. OpenCL; and experimental support for the AMD ROCm stack.
-Julia's downloads page provides executables (and source) for all the officially supported platforms.